AnveshaC/Assignment2/README.md

 ## Solution
 The program uses a `for` loop to iterate through the numbers 1 to 50, adds each number to a cumulative sum variable, and finally prints the total sum.

-## How to Run
-1. Clone the repository or download the Python script.
-2. Run the script using Python 3: